sylhare/sylhare.github.io/_posts/2022/2022-09-21-Jest-testing.md

 });
 ```

-Note the `%s` which is going to be populated with the current stringified version of the variable tested from the
+Note the `%s` which is going to be populated with the current "_stringified_" version of the variable tested from the
 [.each] method.
-Useful to identify which use case have failed.
+Useful to identify which use case has failed.

 #### With `describe`